wandb/docs/docs/support/internet_connection_lost_while_im_training_model.md

 tags:
    - None
 ---

-If our library is unable to connect to the internet it will enter a retry loop and keep attempting to stream metrics until the network is restored.
-During this time your program is able to continue running.
+If the library cannot connect to the internet, it enters a retry loop and continues to attempt to stream metrics until the network is restored.
+The program continues to run during this time.

-If you need to run on a machine without internet, you can set `WANDB_MODE=offline` to only have metrics stored locally on your hard drive.
-Later you can call `wandb sync DIRECTORY` to have the data streamed to our server.
+To run on a machine without internet, set `WANDB_MODE=offline`.
+This configuration stores metrics locally on the hard drive.
+Later, call `wandb sync DIRECTORY` to stream the data to the server.